daniel-isidro/master_kschool/master_class_27.md

 ## Gradient Boosting Trees

-* It is a type of ensemble learning
+* It is a type of ensemble learning - stacking

 * Can be used for regression and for classification